 As an overseas student at Cambridge there are three costs you need to consider.
 These are your:

-You need to be able to prove that you can finance yourself for your entire course as it's not possible for you to work during the academic session to pay your way through the University.
+You need to be able to prove that you can finance yourself for your entire course as it's not possible for you to work during the academic session.
 Colleges ask for financial guarantees and proof is also required when applying for a visa.

 Please note that all students must ordinarily be available to study in Cambridge for the full duration of their course (with the exception of a year abroad).